 People sometimes forget that dust, fluff and animal fur, etc., can get inside the computer case.
 Over time, this debris builds up and sticks to dust filters, fan blades, heatsinks, vents, breather holes, and just about everything, causing the device to overheat.

-Therefore, it’s a good idea to periodically clean inside and around your computer case to keep everything clean and dust free.
-This will allow for better airflow, while keeping the computer and its components cooler.
+Therefore, it’s a good idea to periodically clean inside and around your computer case to keep everything neat and dust-free.
+Better airflow will keep the computer and its components cooler.

 For Desktop PCs: